tmkn/npmsmell/src/content/dependencies/is-arrayish.md

 // etc.
 ```

-No need to use a dependency to check if an object can be used as an array.
+No need to use a dependency to check if you're dealing with an array.